 How can I avoid pension scams?

 Never be fooled by an impressive website offering advice.
 Instead, visit the government’s Pension Wise website for free and impartial guidance on your pension options.
 It will never contact you unexpectedly and it only has one website.
-You can also register your interest for an over-the-phone or face-to-face appointment by calling 0800 138 3944.

 If you’re considering investing your pension pot, talk to an adviser regulated by the Financial Conduct Authority (FCA).
 You can check the FCA’s Register of firms online and find an Independent Financial Adviser through Unbiased.co.uk.